Unfair contract term protections for small businesses

 - any other orders the court considers appropriate.

 You can make a complaint directly to your financial services provider.
-If they cannot resolve your complaint, you may be able to take your complaint to an external dispute resolution scheme (e.g. the Financial Ombudsman Service (FOS) or the Credit and Investments Ombudsman (CIO)) if the provider is a member of the scheme and the dispute falls within their jurisdiction.
+If they cannot resolve your complaint, you may be able to take your complaint to an external dispute resolution scheme, such as the Australian Financial Complaints Authority (AFCA).

-ASIC is responsible for enforcing the unfair contract terms law in relation to financial products and services.
-For other goods and services, enforcement of the unfair contract terms law is shared between the Australian Competition and Consumer Commission (ACCC) and the state and territory consumer protection agencies.
+ASIC is responsible for enforcing the unfair contract terms law in relation to financial products and services, for example business loans and credit card contracts.
+For other goods and services (e.g. franchising), enforcement of the unfair contract terms law is shared between the Australian Competition and Consumer Commission (ACCC) and the state and territory consumer protection agencies.

 Please note that this information sheet is a summary giving you basic information about a particular topic.
 It does not cover the whole of the relevant law regarding that topic, and it is not a substitute for professional advice.
 You should also note that because this information sheet avoids legal language wherever possible, it might include some generalisations about the application of the law.
 Some provisions of the law referred to have exceptions or important qualifications.
 In most cases, your particular circumstances must be taken into account when determining how the law applies to you.